 I’ll probably plant half of this in the next few days, roast the garlic scapes in spring, hopefully harvest the rest when it’s ready, then do it all over again.
 It makes me think about whenever it was that garlic was first spreading as a food.
 One person harvesting a head of garlic and planting it all that fall.
 Then, with several heads of garlic the next year, sharing a clove with close friends and family so they could start a crop of their own.

-I admire perennial, prairie gardens that have been cultivated to bloom throughout the growing season.
+I admire perennial, wild gardens that have been cultivated to bloom throughout the growing season.
 When I see most of my perennials have gone to seed, I especially notice examples of flowers that that are still or for the first time in full, glorious bloom.
 I don’t have the time or energy to add anything to my garden right now, but I hope to eventually bring in the first and third on the list.
 I know it isn’t going to save us from climate change and mass extinction, but it is still so encouraging and sweet to see bumblebees floating from flower to flower this late into the fall.

 Canada goldenrod, Tall Goldenrod (Solidago canadensis) – this flower has been planted as a companion to fruit trees in the Fonticello Food Forest near my house.
 I am a little worried that the goldenrod is actually crowding out the trees at this point, but I don’t care because it is incredible on its own and appears to be attracting all kinds of insects.

 Panicled aster, Lance-leaf aster (Symphyotrichum lanceolatum) – also at the food forest, I noticed this aster completely buzzing with activity.
 They have it planted in a wet, low lying area of the property and it has thrived.
 When I got home, I was kind of thrilled to realize that I had two clumps of it growing in my garden also (last picture), a surprise gift from the native wildflower mix that I spread in 2020.